Hybrid Program Schedule

 —85-hour Prenatal Yoga Teacher Training Graduate

 Trainees are expected to attend all scheduled training sessions as detailed above.
 Trainees may miss one session without requiring a make-up, and will still be eligible to receive a certificate of completion.
 Any additional sessions missed must be made up hour-for-hour.
-Trainee needing to make up hours must register for an approved workshop at an additional cost.
-The trainee may also schedule a private make-up session to receive a condensed version of missed content at a rate of $100/hour.
-Should the trainee miss more than 3 scheduled sessions, he/she may not be eligible to receive a certificate.
+Trainees needing to make up hours must review recordings of sessions, if available, and submit a review to the Lead Trainer, or schedule a private lesson at an independent cost of $100/hour.
+Should trainee miss more than 3 scheduled sessions, they may not be eligible to receive a certificate.

 Yoga Alliance Requirements